Holocaust Memoirs, Testimonies, Histories

 Gilbert, Martin.
 The Boys: Triumph Over Adversity: The Untold Story Of 732 Young Concentration Camp Survivors.
 New York: Holt, 1997.

 #Richard Glazar.
-Trap With a Green Fence: Survival in Treblinka.
+Trap with a Green Fence: Survival in Treblinka.
 Evanston, IL: Northwestern University Press, 1995.

 Grade, Chaim.
 "My Quarrel with Hersh Rasseyner."
 Trans.
 Milton Himmelfarb.
 In The Seven Little Lanes.
 New York and Tel Aviv: Bergen Belsen Memorial Press, 1972.

 *#Hart, Kitty.
-Return To Auschwitz: The Remarkable Story Of A Girl Who Survived The Holocaust.
+Return to Auschwitz: The Remarkable Story of A Girl Who Survived The Holocaust.
 New York: Atheneum, 1982.

 *Heifetz, Julie, ed.
 Too Young to Remember.
 Detroit: Wayne State University Press, 1989.